 The VDDNB controller utilizes a quick response feature to support heavy load current demand during instantaneous load transient.
-The VDDNB controller monitors the current of the V{VDDNB} SENSE, and this current is mirrored to internal quick response circuit.
-At steady state, this mirrored current does not trigger a quick response.
-When the V{VDDNB} SENSE voltage drops abruptly due to load transient, the mirrored current flowing into quick response circuit increases instantaneously.
+The VDDNB controller monitors the current of the V{VDDNB_SENSE}, and this current is mirrored to internal quick response circuit.
+At steady state, this mirrored current will not trigger a quick response.
+When the V{VDDNB_SENSE} voltage drops abruptly due to load apply transient, the mirrored current flowing into quick response circuit will also increase instantaneously.